BluePanda-io/Find_Similar_Documents_Locality_Sensitive_Hashing/README.md

 # NLP_NaturalLanguageProcessing
-Working with NLTK which is a python library for Natural Language Processing and DataMining
+Goal of this project is to find simlilar documents - tweets using Vectorization

 ## What was developed in this project
-In this project we create multiple Natural Language Processing files, focusing on the basics of Language processing like:
+In this project we create multiple Natural Language Processing files, focusing on the basics of Similarity between documents and word vectorization:
-1. Tokenization
+1. Manipulating word embedings
-2. Stemming
+2. Predicting Countries from Capital using location of n dimensional space
-3. Lemmatization
+3. Locality Sensitive Hashing
-4. POS tags
-5. Named Entity Recognition
-6. Chinking

-# Also Machine Learning Models were developed
-The above preprocessing was used to recognize the sentiment of Tweets and movie reviews
+4. Find similar documents - Tweets

 <img src="images/PCAcloseWords.png" width="480">